How To Prevent Acrylic Paint From Cracking On Shoes?

 Keeping aside the reason why acrylic is a desirable choice, let’s speak about how you can add your creativity to your shoes and customize it the way you want.
 Wait, wait, hold on.
 Don’t go gallivanting painting your favorite pair of shoes.
 From choosing the right material for the acrylic to deciding which paint is suitable and how to prevent acrylic paint from cracking on shoes – there is a lot for you to wrap your head around.
 Regardless of being an easy option to work with acrylic paint will start cracking on your shoes the moment you start walking in them.

-If you want to display your creativity on shoes then the best material is old school canvas.
+If you want to display your creativity on shoes then the best material is the old-school canvas.
 You can find some good ones here…

 The surface or pair of shoes should be squeaky clean otherwise the paint won’t apply to the surface.
 Yes, there is a variety of acrylic paint some of which are perfect for leather; however, the most commonly available acrylic paint is suitable for woven canvas.

-👉 Preventing Acrylic Paint From Cracking On Shoes:
+Preventing Acrylic Paint From Cracking On Canvas Shoes: